The Boy Inside the Broken House

 Bad repairs did.

-And yes, perhaps the building was never as strong as it looked from the street.
+And perhaps the building was never as strong as it looked from the street.

-This is where I keep returning to the same question, like a man checking an old drawer for a document he knows may no longer exist.
+This is where I keep returning to the same question, like a man checking an old drawer for a document that may no longer exist.

 Where is that sunny boy of childhood?

 That boy was not rich.
 He did not have much.
 But he had brightness, which is a different currency.
 He could look at a pencil, a tram ticket, a science book, a cricket ball, and feel the world opening like a tin box full of forbidden sweets.
-He had not yet learned how much of life is waiting, rejection, bargaining, illness, humiliation, and pretending to be fine because the shopkeeper has asked “Dada, aar kichu?”
+He had not yet learned how much of life is waiting, rejection, bargaining, bodily inconvenience, humiliation, and pretending to be fine because the shopkeeper has asked, “Dada, aar kichu?”

 And where is the ambitious youth?